Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Nanoparticles are very tiny particles between 1 and 100 nm (nanometres) in diameter.
 A nanonmetre is a billionth of a metre or one millionth of a millimetre.
 The millimetre is the smallest division on a metric ruler.

-Can Nanoparticles in Mineral Sunscreen Penetrate the Skin?
+Are Nanoparticles in Mineral Sunscreen Safe?

 Cosmetics companies claim that titanium dioxide and zinc oxide nanoparticles in sunscreens can’t penetrate human skin.
 They say that the particles form a layer on the surface of the skin instead, thereby avoiding any damage to our bodies, and that any penetration is limited to the stratum corneum.
 The stratum corneum is the surface layer of the skin.
 It's composed of dead cells filled with keratin, a protein that prevents water loss from the body.
 Dead skin cells are gradually shed from our body.

 - When titanium dioxide nanoparticles are injected under the skin of mice, they have been found to cause inflammation.